AlexsLemonade/scpca-nf/external-data-instructions.md

 - A matched cellhash sequencing run for the pooled samples
 - Separate bulk RNA-seq libraries for each sample in the pool
 - A TSV file, `feature_barcode_file`, defining the cellhash barcode sequences.
-- A TSV file, `cellhash_pool_file` that defines which sample-barcode relationship for each library/pool of samples
+- A TSV file, `cellhash_pool_file` that defines the sample-barcode relationship for each library/pool of samples

 The `feature_barcode_file` for each library should be listed in the [metadata file](#prepare-the-metadata-file).

 The  `cellhash_pool_file` location will be defined as a parameter in the [configuration file](#configuration-files), and should contain information for all libraries to be processed.
-This file will contain one row for each library-sample pair (i.e. a library with 4 samples will have 4 rows, one for each sample within), and should contain the following required columns:
+This file will contain one row for each library-sample pair (i.e. a library containing 4 samples will have 4 rows, one for each sample within), and should contain the following required columns:

 | column_id       | contents                                                       |
 |-----------------|----------------------------------------------------------------|